christopherohit/SyncFace/README.md

-# 🎭 SyncTalk Enhanced Audio Encoder
+# 🎭 SyncFace Enhanced Audio Encoder

 > **Upgrade your talking heads with foundation models for prosodic features, emotional context, and speaking style!**